"WHAT IS THE CHURCH OF CHRIST?"

 church, but only the Lord determines who stays in the

-- Consists of both saved and lost
+universal church! - Consists of both saved and lost

 - Since enrollment occurs through human judgment, fallible